csasl/yoga_app/README.md

 *Reducing coupling*

- Previously, most classes in my GUI were associated with both the YogaPose and YogaSequence classes.
-I removed the redundant associations to YogaPose from these classes since YogaSequence is already associated with YogaPose.
-As well, now only the App class is associated with the YogaSequence class and provides sequence functionality to other classes.
+ -Previously, most classes in the GUI were associated with both YogaPose and YogaSequence.
+Most methods in the GUI classes also had parameters of type YogaPose and YogaSequence even though they were not used in the method, but instead passed on as parameters to other methods.
+To reduce these associations and dependencies, all redundant associations to YogaPose were removed since YogaSequence is already associated to YogaPose.
+As well, only the App class in the GUI is now associated to YogaSequence and has functionality to modify this field which it provides to other GUI classes.
+ There is still coupling but there are no unneeded parameters or fields so has reduced.

-Note: could not apply singleton pattern to YogaSequence directly, as private constructor prevented deserialization by Jackson.
+Note: could not apply singleton pattern to YogaSequence directly, as private constructor prevented Jackson deserialization for persistence.